ldzoid/damn-vulnerable-defi-v2/README.md

 ## 3 - Truster

 Again, we have a flash loan lender contract.
-Goal is to drain all the funds from the pool.
-It offers flash loans for free, but has one big flaw.
+The goal is to drain all the funds from the pool.
+It offers flash loans for free but has one big flaw.

 Here is the main function: